mhaugrud/msumcspy/_sources/Dictionaries/Dictionarymethods.rst

 .. admonition:: Modify the program ...

-   - On lines 2 and 3, type instructions make a list of sorted keys (similar to the above multiple choice question).

-   - Edit line 4 to iterate over the sorted list

-   .. activecode:: tdl
+   .. activecode:: tdp

       inventory = {'bananas': 312, 'oranges': 525, 'pears': 217, 'apples': 430}

       for akey in inventory.keys():
           print("key:", akey, "value:", inventory[akey])

+   - On lines 2 and 3, type instructions make a list of sorted keys (similar to the above multiple choice question).

+   - Edit line 4 to iterate over the sorted list

 .. mchoice:: mc11e